knaaptime/seg_networks/paper/introduction.md

 An exceedingly common abstraction in applied spatial analysis is the use of euclidean distance as a proxy measure for geographic proximity (which is, itself, often a proxy for the frequency of social interaction).
-It is the geographical science equivalent of the physicist's spherical cow[^spherical_cow], or the economist's perfect market: a useful abstraction that helps partially explain a much more complex underlying process, however imperfectly.
+It is the geographical scientist's equivalent to the physicist's spherical cow[^spherical_cow], or the economist's perfect market: a useful abstraction that helps partially explain a much more complex underlying process, however imperfectly.
 A major difference in spatial analysis, however, is that scientists from many disciplines often fail to realize how simplified the